 S&S Tours can help you plan a custom itinerary, with our without a guide, for your group.
 A friend of mine had a good experience with them.

 Craftours has recently started to offer trips to Mexico.
 I would not recommend them.
 The company specializes in tours for crafters.
 This is my experience from traveling with them in 2017.
 They did not understand that one needs to get up early in the morning to see the butterflies, rather than start the day at 10:30, as crafters might want to.
 We were late and rushed with everything.
 They actually have a policy of not providing a detailed itinerary until two months before the departure date, making it impossible to compare value.
-When the itinerary eventually did come through, it was so inaccurate that travelers were inconvenienced and had to spend money unnecessarily.
+When the itinerary eventually did come through, it was so inaccurate that travellers were inconvenienced and had to spend money unnecessarily.
 They will not help you find a room mate unless you put down a deposit.
 Communication is very difficult, with many participants complaining that they had to email or call three or four times to get a response.
 The land rep had no experience or interest in learning about monarchs or guests, preferring to park herself on the front seat of the bus for the entire trip.
 There was no water on the bus, even though it was promised, and the rep did not have a working GPS to help prevent getting lost 4 times on the first two days.
-I was asked to lead the 2018 trip, which was better because I designed detailed itineraries, both for the rep and the guests.
-I also politely confirmed with both the office staff and the new rep that the previous mistakes would not be repeated.
-When owner Jim West eventually learned of this, instead of being grateful, he was filled with rage that I had ‘told his staff what to do’.
-He decided to attend the trip himself, determined to charm the guests so that they would forget the poor customer service beforehand, because he had already planned to expand to FOUR trips for 2019.
-What poor customer service?
-Frustratingly poor communication once again, but much worse, changes to the price!
-One couple registered at the advertised rate.
-Days later, when their brother went to register, the price was $392 more!
-Why?
-Because all the ‘regular’ priced rooms at one of the destinations were taken!
-Further, after having recruited all 18 guests, I was dismissed from the trip, to the grave disappointment and anger of almost all of them, who had signed up to meet me.
-Jim’s deplorable behavior included lies, threats, refusal to talk or allow any of his staff to, and failure to compensate me 5 cents for all the work I had done, and the cost of the flight I bought my partner in good faith.
-Craftours used the ‘escape’ clause that most tour operators have, but save for only emergencies, that they can change the price or the leader at any time.
-If you do decide to give your business to this company totally lacking in integrity, be sure to take a screen shot of the trip you are signing up for.
-Unlike most companies, Craftours has gone out of their way to block the web archives, which keeps a record of web pages by date.
-They certainly do not want to be held accountable for the changes they make.
+Poor customer service, price switching when you register, and an owner completely lacking in integrity.